dolphindb/api-java/README.md

 }
 ```

-The example above uses partial application in DolphinDB.
-The table on the server is embeded in `tableInsert{sharedTable}` as a function.
-For details about partial application, please refer to [Partial Application Documentation](https://www.dolphindb.com/cn/help/PartialApplication.html)。

-##### 7.1.3 Save data in batches with `append!`
+The function `tableInsert` accepts a table object as input as well.

 ```
 public void test_save_table(BasicTable table1) throws IOException {
     List<Entity> args = Arrays.asList(table1);
-    conn.run("append!{shareTable}", args);
+    conn.run("tableInsert{shareTable}", args);
 }
 ```

+The example above uses partial application in DolphinDB.
+The table on the server is embeded in `tableInsert{sharedTable}` as a function.
+For details about partial application, please refer to [Partial Application Documentation](https://www.dolphindb.com/cn/help/PartialApplication.html)。

 #### 7.2 Save data to a distributed table

 Distributed table is recommended by DolphinDB in production environment.
 It supports snapshot isolation and ensures data consistency.
 Distributed table supports multiple copy mechanism, which offers fault tolerance and load balancing.